 We will look at what Naive Bayes Classifier is, little bit of math behind it, which applications are Naive Bayes Classifier typically used for, and finally an example of SMS Spam Filter using Naive Bayes Classifier.
 Continue reading Naive Bayes Classifier

 Introduction In this post we will be exploring and understanding one of the basic Classification Techniques in Machine Learning – Logistic Regression.
-Binary logistic regression: It has only two possible outcomes.
-Example- yes or no Multinomial logistic regression: It has … Continue reading Logistic Regression – Explained
+For now, lets focus on Binary Logistic Regression.
+Logistic Regression Logistic regression model is used to calculate predicted … Continue reading Logistic Regression – Explained

 Classification can be easily defined as – ‘To identify which category/class the new set of data belongs to, on the basis of set of data which is already classified.’
 Continue reading Machine Learning – Classification

 Linear Regression makes certain assumptions about the data and provides predictions based on that.
 Naturally, if we don’t take care of those assumptions Linear Regression will penalise us with a bad model (You can’t really blame it!).
 Continue reading Assumptions Of Linear Regression – How to Validate and Fix